open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>volumeNamespace</b></td>
         <td>string</td>
         <td>
           volumeNamespace specifies the scope of the volume within StorageOS.
-If no namespace is specified then the Pod's namespace will be used.
-This allows the Kubernetes name scoping to be mirrored within StorageOS for tighter integration.
-Set VolumeName to any name to override the default behaviour.
-Set to "default" if you are not using namespaces within StorageOS.
-Namespaces that do not pre-exist within StorageOS will be created.<br/>
+If no namespace is specified then the Pod's namespace will be used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>